greybeard-code/TDAmer-api/README.md

 # TD Ameritrade Automated Trading
-Automated trading scripts for placing 0 days to expiration trades on TD Ameritrade based on the strategies for Stock Market Options Trading https://www.stockmarketoptionstrading.net
+Automated trading scripts for placing 0 days and 7 days to expiration trades on TD Ameritrade based on the strategies for Stock Market Options Trading https://www.stockmarketoptionstrading.net